oit-ipbl/image_processing/basics/basics_02.md

     :--- | :---
     | ord('a caracter') | It's changed a character in the argument to the number of Unicode. |

-- If your program is correct, you will be able to find a jpeg file named `selfie.jpg` in `img` folder when you press the `s` key.
+- If your program is correct, you will be able to find a jpeg file named `selfie.jpg` in `imgs` folder when you press the `s` key.

 ### ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Checkpoint (Exercise (selfie.py))
 - It's OK, if you can confirm that the `selfie.jpg` was saved correctly.